-Technicians say a furnace inspection can reveal carbon dioxide leaks that are practically impossible to detect because the gas is colorless and odorless.
+Technicians say a furnace inspection can reveal carbon monoxide leaks that are practically impossible to detect because the gas is colorless and odorless.
 Carbon monoxide can lead to headaches, dizziness, nausea, and even death.
 An estimated 500 people die each year, and 15,000 people are taken to hospitals as a result of carbon monoxide leaks.

 Neglected furnaces can cost way more in the long run